FilippoCaramatti/Sectors_Factors/README.md

 To see the results of the analysis go to the [Juypter Notebook](Sectors_factors.ipynb)

-(Currently i'm trying to solve some issue wiht the data availability for the first period)
+(Currently I'm trying to solve some issues with the data availability for the first timeframe)